huguesjohnson/DubbelLib/README.md

 	* fx: JavaFX helper classes.
 	* retailclerk: Tools to build games in the Retail Clerk series or other games using the same engine/
 	* util: General utility classes that don't fit anywhere else.
+	* webpublisher: Things to manage the aforementioned little insignificant web site.
 * x68
 	* retailclerk - A library of code used to build Retail Clerk like games.
 Calling it an 'engine' is giving it too much credit.
 I can't stand when projects call themselves 'frameworks' because they rarely are so I'm not doing that either.
 It's really just a bunch of code - that's as fancy a name as I'm willing to give it.